Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/introduction.rst

    :align: right

-The Toolshelf has been further structured into a set of context dependent vertical Tabs.
+The Toolshelf has been further structured into a set of context sensitive vertical tabs.

-In the image aside you can see the Tabs **Tools**, **Create**, etc.
+In the image to the right you can see the tabs: **Tools**, **Create**, etc.
-The **Tools** Tab is currently selected, showing a set of Panels containing various tools.
+The **Tools** tab is currently selected, showing a set of panels containing various tools.

 Pinning